-As coronavirus shutdown continues, a frustrated minority in Washington state yearns to be heard
+Here’s why some people in Washington are protesting the coronavirus shutdown

 Her stance goes against a Centers for Disease Control and Prevention (CDC) statement that “Vaccines are very safe,” stemming, for instance, from the many scientific studies that have debunked any notion of a link between autism and childhood vaccines for measles, mumps and rubella.

-Cooper took a hand-made sign to Olympia: “My constitutional rights are more important than your fear.”
+Cooper took a handmade sign to Olympia: “My constitutional rights are more important than your fear.”

 She says she sees how the shutdown has affected a small community such as Goldendale.
 Her bartending job is on hold.